ParAqua-COST/ParAquaSeq_Repository/README.md

 ## NCBI Search and Parasite Information Extraction Script

 This R script performs a search on the NCBI database to extract sequence information and associated metadata.
-The output is a .txt file (tbl separated) containing the extracted data.
+The output is a .txt file (tab-separated) containing the extracted data.

 <details><summary> Click to see details</summary>
 <p>